bryhnguyen/Future_Of_Powerlifting_Analysis/README.md

 PostgreSQL and pgAdmin for initially creating and managing the database, and AWS Relational Database Service for storage of the database, which was initially extracted from a CSV file.
 Psycopg2 was used to connect our model to the database.
 Excel was also used initially to create a mock database.

 ## Machine Learning
 Scikit-learn packages, including LinearRegression, R2 Score, and train_test_split, were used to create and train the model.
 Linear Regression (supervised machine learning) was applied to the data to produce predictions.
+NumPy was used to create IDs for each row in the created dataset.
+The model was connected to the database using Psycopg 2, a PostgreSQL database adapter for Python.

 ## Dashboard
 Tableau was used to create the dashboard.
 A link to the Tableau dashboard will be found at the top of the project's README.